tukiainenm/GymApp/README.md

 # GymApp
-React Native app for searching different workout templates
+A React Native app for searching different workout templates